-I can’t believe that we are coming to the end of another year – and that Christmas is almost upon us!
+I can’t believe that we are coming to the end of another year – and that Christmas is almost upon us again!

-I always feel a slight sense of panic at this time of the year.
-I begin to worry about how I’m going to get everything done – buying and wrapping gifts, shopping for all the food, trimming up the house and garden, taking care of my elderly parents, managing the business, not to mention dealing with all the extra enquiries I get at this time of year.
-Everything always gets done though, helped in a large part by my husband, who is ‘Mr. Practical’, and we have a great time.
+I’ve always feel a slight sense of panic at this time of the year, worrying about how I’m going to get everything done – buying and wrapping gifts, shopping for all the food, trimming up the house and garden, taking care of my elderly parents, managing the business, not to mention dealing with all the extra enquiries I get at this time of year.

 Why do you get digestive flare-ups at Christmas?